The Murder

-"The Murder" is a cinematic score written and composed by Bernard Herrmann for the horror-thriller film Psycho (1960) directed by Alfred Hitchcock.
+"The Murder" is a cue in the cinematic score written and composed by Bernard Herrmann for the horror-thriller film Psycho (1960) directed by Alfred Hitchcock.
 The score, its second movement in particular, is well recognized as one of the most famous scores in film history.
-It scored for an original orchestra's string section.
+It was composed for an orchestral string section.

 Psychos shower scene

-The score was composed for the famous "shower scene", the murder of Janet Leigh's character, Marion Crane.
+The cue was composed for the famous shower scene, the murder of Janet Leigh's character, Marion Crane.
 Hitchcock originally wanted the sequence (and all motel scenes) to play without music, but Herrmann insisted he try it with the cue he had composed.
 Afterward, Hitchcock agreed that it vastly intensified the scene, and he nearly doubled Herrmann's salary.

 Movements

 The score is divided into three main movements: